srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/Level-3.md

 ### Question 38: How can you improve the performance of a Copy Activity in Azure Data Factory if it is working very slowly?

-<p><strong>Answer:</strong>Performance optimization for Copy Activity in Azure Data Factory (ADF) can be achieved at various levels.
-Below are strategies you can apply:</p>
+**Answer :**Performance optimization for Copy Activity in Azure Data Factory (ADF) can be achieved at various levels.
+Below are strategies you can apply:

 1. Increase the Data Integration Unit (DIU):
     • What is DIU?